Latest Headlines from Nourish | The Nourish Mission

 What's happened

-A woman suspected of stealing a purse has been chased on horseback through Manhattan streets.
+A woman on lifetime parole has been chased on horseback through Manhattan streets after allegedly stealing a purse.
 The pursuit was captured on bodycam and by news crews.
-She is a convicted murderer on lifetime parole.
+She is a convicted murderer.
 No injuries have been reported.
-The woman was detained after a brief, chaotic chase.
+She was detained after a chaotic chase.

 What's behind the headline?